 We celebrate the founding of that idea as much as a place.
 And now, to the students, let me issue this challenge:

 Union was founded by YOU.
-Before you arrived here in the September of your freshman year, it did not exist.
+Before you arrived here in the September of your first year, it did not exist.
 You came, and you became this place.
-Sure, since 1795, wide eyed first year students have been carving their arc across the campus, but YOU are the arc that matters because you are here now.
+Sure, since 1795, wide eyed first-year students have been carving their arc across the campus, but YOU are the arc that matters because you are here now.
 Each year, Union is RE FOUNDED by the people that matter most… the learners who come here to expand, to change, to find and be found.

 But, once you have “founded” this college, you must continue to find things out about it.
 You must be curious during your time here, and you must be supportive after you leave here… because what you FIND here will stay with you forever.

 Take me as an example.
 My freshman year, I met Judy Dein when we were both impressionable first years in September of 1973.
 I also met two very worldly and impressive seniors, named Frank Messa and Stan O’Brien.
 Frank and his suitemates lived in Davidson North where my first-year suite was, and Stan I met at fall varsity lacrosse practice.
 They all sit up here with me today, 40 years later, and all four of us serve the college as trustees.
 Were we all best friends these last forty years?
 No… but we all shared a common thread… we found ourselves, each other, and many other parts of our personalities, careers and aspirations on THIS campus, in OUR time here.

 Frank, Stan, Judy and I are founders of Union College.
 Our Union College.

 Now, you are founders of YOUR Union College.
 And I hope that somewhere in this room right now is a future trustee who will be making similar comments to the class of 2053.
 2053 ….
 Mind boggling, no?

 Founder’s day at Union College.
 We celebrate it each February, but, my challenge to you is to make every day YOUR founder’s day… during your time here… and after your time here.